robcanning/oscilla/docs_src/compositions/polygonfield2026/index.md

 ## Score (Browser-based)

-The score requires the authors Oscilla score system to be installed to see the interactive and animated features.
-At the time of submission there is no publicly hosted instance of the score software and score.
-There are links to videos and screenshots below and if a online instance is created it will also be listed below.
+This score is designed to run inside the Oscilla environment in order to access its interactive and animated features.
+At the time of submission, there is no publicly hosted version of Oscilla.

+Below you will find links to videos and screenshots that give an impression of how the system behaves.
+If a public online instance becomes available in the future, it will be listed here as well.

+For more technically adventurous users, there is also a link to the Oscilla project directory for the composition, which can be downloaded and run locally once Oscilla is installed.

 ### Score Screenshots

 A screenshot of the animate score.

 ![Walk in a Polygon Field](images/WalkInPolygonField2026_01.png)

 ### Score Video